weisoest/Cell-Image-Segmentation/README.md

 1. Training data
 2. U-Net model implemented on Jupyter Notebook
 3. Project report
+4. Referenced paper regards to the U-Net model implementation

 To run the model need to install relevant python libraries.